Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 1. H2O Audio Sonar – Waterproof Swimming Headphones with MP3 & Bluetooth

-H2O Audio Sonar are the best waterproof headphones for swimming with bone conduction, MP3 and Bluetooth.
+H2O Audio Sonar are the best waterproof headphones with bone conducting tech, MP3, and Bluetooth compatibility.

 - Work underwater thanks to bone conduction